MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 ## Disable Automatic Check for Update

-By default, the SDK automatically checks for new releases at the app startup and after re-enabling the Distribute module.
+By default, the SDK automatically checks for new releases:
+ * When the application starts.
+ * When the application goes into background then in foreground again.
+ * When enabling the Distribute module if previously disabled.

 If you want to check for new releases manually, you can disable automatic check for update.
 To do this, call the following method before the SDK start: